eslachance/create-aig-bot/README.md

 You can use a full path in here, or a relative path (like `npx create-aig-bot D:/blah/foo/my-bot`), but it's easier just to go in the folder you want it in.

+## After Installation

+Once the npx script finishes (it shouldn't take very long), you'll need to configure the code to use your own token, prefix, etc.

+Templates may have a different way of doing this, a message will inform you of the method after installation.
+Could be a .env or a config.json file.

+Guidebot and Guidebot-class will run their own post-installer and ask for things like your token and a prefix, so that configuration will be done for you.

+Once your token and other information are put in and saved, you can `cd my-bot` (or whatever folder where the files were created) and run `node .` to start the bot.

 ## Available Templates

 Here is a list of the currently available templates and the repository where they are hosted, if you want to take a look at the code.